netxms/netxms-doc/admin/object-management.rst

      - Modify access control list for this object.
 Please note that user with this access right can grant any other access rights to own account.
    * - Download files
-     - Allow user to download files from this node (from paths defined by filemng subagent settings in agent configuration file).
+     - Allow user to download files from this node (from paths defined by filemngr subagent settings in agent configuration file).
 This access right is also checked when downloading or tail of file is done from object tools.
    * - Upload files
-     - Allow user to upload files to this node (to paths defined by filemng subagent settings in agent configuration file).
+     - Allow user to upload files to this node (to paths defined by filemngr subagent settings in agent configuration file).
    * - Manage files
-     - Allow user to move, rename, delete files on this node (in paths defined by filemng subagent settings in agent configuration file).
+     - Allow user to move, rename, delete files on this node (in paths defined by filemngr subagent settings in agent configuration file).
    * - Control maintenance mode
      -
    * - Take screenshot